tomstryhn/Active-Directory-Unknown-SID/README.md

 ### Documented processes on deleting objects in Active Directory

-By simply remembering to remove groupmemberships of an Security Principal, you mitigate the former mentioned possibility of obtaining membership of an security group unnoticed, because by removing the memberships prior to deletion, the Security Principal is removed from the groups, not leaving am unresolved SID in the security groups, when it is deleted.
-So by having a documented process in creating and deleting users, you could actually mitigate a big part of the problem.
+By simply remembering to remove groupmemberships of an Security Principal, you mitigate the former mentioned possibility of obtaining membership of an security group unnoticed, because by removing the memberships prior to deletion, the Security Principal is removed from the groups, not leaving an unresolved SID in the security groups, when it is deleted.
+So by having a documented process in creating and deleting users, and following it, you could actually mitigate a big part of the problem.

 ### Remember to remove the SIDHistory from your Security Principals